April 18-27, 2017 – Negroponte Resort, Greece

 - Cultivate a robust understanding of the various analytical methods utilized in the GBD study;

-- Enhance expertise to use and interpret interactive data visualization tools for benchmarking, analysis, and priority-setting;
+- Enhance expertise to use and interpret interactive data visualization tools for benchmarking, analysis, and priority setting;

 - Improve ability to identify and critique various country-level data sources for burden of disease estimation;

-The workshop is a great learning opportunity for researchers, academic leaders, policymakers, and individuals working at non-governmental organizations, foundations, country offices of health statistics, and national and multinational health organizations.
+Researchers, academic leaders, policymakers, and individuals working at non-governmental organizations, foundations, country offices of health statistics, and national and multinational health organizations.

 Desired qualifications of participants: